this is me

 If you are interested in these things as well, drop me a line!
 Folk culture is inclusive and it's richness comes from sharing.
 Please share! (comments, questions, links and advice)

 a little more about me:

 After graduation, I moved to Eastern Europe, first to the Czech Republic, then to Ukraine.
-I lived there for two years working and exploring my Slavic roots.
+I lived there for two years working and exploring my roots.
 I travelled as much as I could and I met and saw amazing people and places that inspired me to keep exploring.
-I got to hike mountains, ride trains and bike through enchanting forests.
-I observed the folk traditions of my people, the Slavs and fell in love (with it all).
-I’ve been back in Canada now for a little while but I’m still as much in love with my folk as ever… Trying to engage in the living folk tradition as much as possible!
+I hiked mountains, rode trains, rode through enchanting forests and observed the folk traditions of my people, the Slavs, and fell in love with the land, its people, its spirit.